Singular: Act I: Promotion

 "Almost Love" was released as the album's lead single on June 6, 2018 alongside Carpenter's official announcement of the album which came out a week earlier.
 The song topped the Dance Club Songs chart making it Carpenter's second song to do so.
 The song also reached 21 on the US Mainstream Top 40 chart.
 A music video was also released through Vevo and YouTube on July 13, 2018.
 She promoted the song with live performances at Wango Tango, Good Morning America and The Late Late Show with James Corden.
-"Sue Me" was released as the album's second single on January 8, 2019.
-It received a music video on November 16, 2018.
+"Paris" was released as the album's second single on October 25, 2018, and later received a music video on December 21, 2018.
+The music video was directed by Jasper Cable-Alexander and was filmed in Paris, France.
+An acoustic version of the song was released to streaming platforms on August 21, 2019.
+"Sue Me" was released as the third single alongside the album on November 9, 2018, followed by a music video release one week later.
 Carpenter promoted the single with live performances on The Today Show and Live with Kelly and Ryan.
 The song also reached number one on the Dance Club Songs chart making it Carpenter's third number one on the chart.

-"Paris" and "Bad Time" were released as promotional singles on October 25, 2018 and November 2, 2018 respectively.
-A music video directed by Jasper Cable-Alexander was released for the former and filmed in Paris, France.
-A visualiser was released for "Bad Time".
+"Bad Time" was released as the album's sole promotional single a week before the album on November 2, 2018, and received a visualizer video.
 In March 2019, Carpenter embarked on the Singular Tour.
 The tour began in Orlando, Florida on March 2, 2019.